-1) Read the appendix Significant Figures.
-Do the exercises at the end and write the results in your lab notebook under a section called "Warm-ups".

-2) Read the appendix Accuracy, Precision and Uncertainty and write the answers to the exercises in your lab notebook.

-3) Read the appendix Review of Graphs.
+- 1) Read the appendix Significant Figures.
+Do the exercises at the end and write the results in your lab notebook under a section called "Warm-ups". - 2) Read the appendix Accuracy, Precision and Uncertainty and write the answers to the exercises in your lab notebook. - 3) Read the appendix Review of Graphs. - 4) Work out a plan as specified in the Prediction.

-4) Read the section Video Analysis of Motion in the Software appendix.
-You will be using the software described at the very end of this lab and more extensively later on.
+You should also start reading the section Video Analysis of Motion in the Software appendix and Video Cameras - Installing and Adjusting in the Equipment appendix.
+You will be using the software and equipment described at the very end of this lab more extensively later on.